pivotal/docs-tap/service-bindings/install-service-bindings.hbs.md

 # Install Service Bindings

-This document describes how to install Service Bindings from the Tanzu Application Platform package repository.
+This topic tells you how to install Service Bindings from the Tanzu Application Platform (commonly known as TAP) package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install
 > Service Bindings.